-The steps (separation by agreement)
+The steps (by consent)

-Where both parties are in full agreement the following are the steps that the spouses must take to formalise their separation.
+Where both parties are in full agreement the following are the steps that the applicant and respondent must take to apply for a divorce by consent.
+One party must still act as the applicant and make the actual application.